cypress-io/cypress/npm/webpack-dev-server/README.md

 ## Webpack

-Webpack-dev-server fulfills his reponsibilities by
+Webpack-dev-server fulfills his responsibilities by

 - Making a `webpack.config` from the users setup by changing the entrypoint to `browser.ts`
 - Launches the webpack dev server with `devServer.publicPath = "__cypress/src/"` and `devServer.hot = false`